cfpb/hmda-platform/docs/v2/development/kubernetes.md

 ```
 If deploying to HMDA4, run the above command without the `set` flag and it will connect automatically.

+If deploying and pointing to a new database, run with the flag `--set postgres.create-schema="true"`

 6. OPTIONAL: Install [Istio](https://istio.io/) Service Mesh